 # memory injected automatically

 The Mesh layer extends this.
-Instead of injecting one user's personal memory, it injects shared knowledge from a pool that all agents can read and write to.
+Instead of injecting one agent's personal memory, it injects shared knowledge from a pool that all agents read and write to.
 Blackreach finishes a task and writes its findings to the pool.
-The next agent to make a request gets those findings in its context.
+The next agent to make a request gets those findings in its context automatically.
 It doesn't know Blackreach exists.
-It just knows.
+It just knows what Blackreach found.

 Agent identity without config